arrow-left

 References

 Good Fonts for Dyslexia.
-Luz Rello and Ricardo Baeza-Yates, Universitat Pompeu Fabra, 2013.
+Luz Rello and Ricardo Baeza-Yates, Universitat Pompeu Fabra, 2013.arrow-up-right

 Accessible design is a priority